MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

 Use this function to set a default value to animation object.
-This methods assigns default values to X and Y coordinates of animation point.
-It also recreates underlying COM objects if they have been created.
+This method assigns default values to X and Y coordinates of animation point.
+It also recreates underlying COM objects if they've been created.
 If you subscribed this animation object to events (`ValueChanged` or `IntegerValueChanged`), re-enable these events.

 ## See also